 The "Notice of Freeze Order" generally refers to AMLC Resolutions Nos.
-TF-01 and TF-02 notices which were published and posted on the AMLC website on 2 and 9 October 2012, respectively.
-Resolutions TF-01 and TF-02 are regularly updated every time the Consolidated List is updated by the UN Security Council through a Note Verbale posted on the AMLC website.
+TF-01 and TF-0226 and TF-35 which were published and posted on the AMLC website.
+The subjects of these Resolutions are regularly updated every time the Consolidated List is updated by the UN Security Council through a Note Verbale posted on the AMLC website.